Georgia Breeze

 “I’ve enjoyed making new dishes every week, creating new plating ideas and experimenting with different recipes.
 It makes each week and each lesson something new and exciting.”

 “I’ve made some of my closest friends through Tītahi Ki TUA, and I’ve loved being able to indulge in my culture and be part of some amazing events.
-The support, friendship and guidance we’ve given to each other and the social events we’ve been involved in have been a highlight of my first year at university.”
+The support, friendship and guidance we’ve given to each other and the social events we’ve been involved in have been a highlight.

 Advice for other students